OnroerendErfgoed/atramhasis/docs/source/customisation.rst

         skosregis = config.get_skos_registry()
         skosregis.register_provider(TREES)

-Now you can use the data of the file in your thesaurus application.
+Now your thesaurus has been successfully imported and is ready to be browsed, expanded and edited.

 SessionFactory
 ==============